chun-baoluo/node-rf1996/README.md

 # rf1996

-IronLogic RF1996 library wrapper for Node.js.
-Works on Windows only and no support for x64 yet, due to current IronLogic SDK restrictions.
+IronLogic RF1996 (Z2-USB 1996) library wrapper for Node.js.
+Works on Windows only and no support for 32bit Node.js, due to library's restrictions.

 ## Installation

-Make sure Windows Template Library is installed in your Visual Studio (you can install it using NuGet), then you can proceed with npm installation:

 ```sh

 $ npm install rf1996

 ```

 ## Methods